Main Menu

 Park Information

 Stroll through the history of a once-bustling river town that’s now the serene village of Arrow Rock.
 You’ll walk streets lined with the architecture of the historic “Boone’s Lick Country.”
-At Arrow Rock State Historic Site, you may wander into the historic Old Tavern, which dates back to 1834 and provides a dining experience in a period setting or see displays of old-time wares at the Huston Store.
-You can learn about it all through exhibits in the visitor center.
-The historic site is part of the larger Village of Arrow Rock, which features quaint stores and a bevy of antique shops.
+At Arrow Rock State Historic Site, you may wander into the historic J. Huston Tavern, which dates back to 1834 and provides a dining experience in the oldest continuously operating restaurant west of the Mississippi River.
+View displays of historic furnishings in the old kitchen and upstairs bedrooms.
+You can visit other historic buildings, such as the Old Courthouse and George Caleb Bingham's house.
+You can learn about the history of Arrow Rock and the "Boone's Lick Country" through exhibits and audio-visual presentations in the visitor center.
+The historic site is part of the larger Village of Arrow Rock, which features quaint stores and several antique shops.

 Park Hours